adamwaite/Validator/README.md

 - Ensure string contains at least one digit
 - *More to come as encountered!*

-Use the UIControl+ALPValidator category to validate your user's input as it's input.

-It's inspired by the [jQuery Validation](https://github.com/jzaefferer/jquery-validation) plug-in.

-Demo:

 ![demo-vid](resources/demo.mp4.gif)

+*Note: the UI shown in the demo is nothing to do with the library, it's just some of the functionality on display.*

 ## Installation